Arrest, Booking and Bail

-Bail generally refers to the dollar amount fixed for an arrest warrant or for a defendant booked into the San Diego County jail system.
-An individual can post bail in order to obtain release from jail or to recall a warrant.
+Bail generally refers to the dollar amount fixed for an arrest or bench warrant or for a defendant booked into the San Diego County jail system.
+An individual arrested in San Diego can post bail in order to obtain release from jail or to recall a warrant.
 Posting bail generally refers to the process of paying out bail money or using property as collateral.
-The bail money and or property help to ensure that a defendant will make his or her court appearances.
-Failure to appear in court can result in the forfeiture of bail money and the filing of criminal charges for willful failure to appear.
+The bail money and/or property help to ensure that a defendant will make his or her court appearances.
+Failure to appear in court can result in the forfeiture of bail money and/or property and the filing of criminal charges for willful failure to appear.

 Right to Bail

-A person has the right to bail except in cases alleging a capital offense and in cases where the prosecution can establish by “clear and convincing evidence” that there is a substantial risk of likelihood that release will result in harm to others.
-A person does not have a right to bail in cases involving a violation of felony probation.
-Still other individuals have a right to bail, but have a “hold” placed upon them, usually by a California Department of Corrections Parole Agent (“parole hold”), or by the United States Immigration and Customs Enforcement (“immigration hold”).
+A person in San Diego has the right to bail except in cases alleging a capital offense and in cases where the prosecution can establish by “clear and convincing evidence” that there is a substantial risk of likelihood that release will result in harm to others.
+There is no right to bail in cases involving a violation of felony probation.
+Some individuals have a right to bail, but have a “hold” placed upon them, usually by a California Department of Corrections Parole Agent (“parole hold”), or by the United States Immigration and Customs Enforcement (“immigration hold”).
 Posting bail in cases involving a “hold” may be a waste of money.

-In any case, please contact our San Diego bail attorney for specific legal advice on whether and when to post bail.
+In any case, you should contact a San Diego bail attorney for specific legal advice on whether and when to post bail.

 Changing the Bail Amount